Kindle Unlimited (KU) has one big flaw. It’s the Kindle word count.

 Why?

-Because scammers and ebook stuffers using jump links are scooping up a sizeable percentage of the monthly pot, and Amazon is having trouble dealing with it.
+Because scammers and ebook stuffers using jump links are scooping up a sizeable percentage of the monthly pot, Amazon is having trouble dealing with it.

 Amazon knows there is a problem and, as usual, has reacted with a sledgehammer that has hit a few scammers.